pablrod/p5-Chart-Dygraphs/README.md

 # LICENSE AND COPYRIGHT

-Copyright 2016 Pablo Rodríguez González.
+Copyright 2016 Pablo Rodr�guez Gonz�lez.

 This program is free software; you can redistribute it and/or modify it under the terms of the the Artistic License (2.0).
 You may obtain a